SENSUIKAN!

 10 November 1941: Operation "Z":

 Saeki Bay.
-The I-3 in Rear Admiral (later Vice Admiral) Yamazaki Shigeaki's (former CO of old CA YAKUMO) SubRon 2 that is a part of Vice Admiral Shimizu Mitsumi's (former CO of ISE) Sixth Fleet.
-The I-3 is in Captain (later Rear Admiral) Shimamoto Hisagoro's SubDiv 7 with the I-1 and the I-2.
+I-3 in Rear Admiral (later Vice Admiral) Yamazaki Shigeaki's (former CO of old CA YAKUMO) SubRon 2 that is a part of Vice Admiral Shimizu Mitsumi's (former CO of ISE) Sixth Fleet.
+I-3 is in Captain (later Rear Admiral) Shimamoto Hisagoro's SubDiv 7 with I-1and I-2.
 LtCdr (later Cdr) Tonozuka Kinzo is the Commanding Officer.

 16 November 1941: